brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 ![jpc](https://c10.patreonusercontent.com/4/patreon-media/p/campaign/2727391/bdcedfa2291c41529de2c932bbc94a22/eyJ3IjoxNjAwLCJ3ZSI6MX0%3D/2.jpg?token-hash=PpE17XH8xScJnqX8KTpPnayMU2aXauwJvT9O33ecT8o%3D&token-time=1759536000)

 Everything [JP Coovert](https://www.youtube.com/@JPCoovert) puts out has this "super-stoked" (has he puts it) vibe.
-He regularly publishes DIY drawing or crafting tutorials.
+He regularly publishes short DIY drawing or crafting tutorials.
 Everytime I watch some of his videos, I find myself in a better mood that I was in starting in, and inspired about learning how to draw.
 JP is my inspiration firestarter.

 ## Actual Plays